Developer(s) – Ubisoft Montreal

 I think the best way to describe Watch Dogs is as an open-world Grand Theft Auto-Assassin’s Creed hybrid.
-It’s a game that requires the player to unique use the city as their weapon; having control of things like bollards and traffic lights to catch criminals and to escape from police, or using the player character’s smartphone to access bank accounts or attain their personal details; information is power, after all.
-But especially after two years of waiting, I was unfortunately less than impressed by the now best-selling game in the UK.
+It’s a game that requires the player to unique use the city as their weapon; having control of things like bollards and traffic lights to catch criminals and to escape from the police, or using the player character’s smartphone to access bank accounts or attain their personal details; information is power, after all.
+But especially after two years of waiting, I was, unfortunately, less than impressed by the now best-selling game in the UK.

 Graphics – 7/10

 Don’t get me wrong.
 Watch Dogs has some of the most brilliantly detailed visuals of the modern gaming generation; especially on both the PlayStation 4 and Xbox One.
 The problem I found was that there was nothing standing out in the conceptual sense.
 And the way I see it, having extremely advanced visuals can mean much less than as may be advertised if no creativity is put into the conceptual stage.
-Indeed, its by that token that I prefer the visuals in Ubisoft’s Child of Light than the visuals in Watch Dogs.
+Indeed, it’s by that token that I prefer the visuals in Ubisoft’s Child of Light than the visuals in Watch Dogs.
 To me, this is one of these situations.
-I’d say the most standout things about the visuals in Watch Dogs is how unique the city is displayed on the map; how it’s been made to look something a lot like an internal computer network.
+I’d say the most standout thing about the visuals in Watch Dogs is how unique the city is displayed on the map; how it’s been made to look something a lot like an internal computer network.
 This technique has also been used in a lot of the cutscenes in the game, which does add a bit to the overall atmosphere of the game, but otherwise, there’s nothing else to differentiate it from most other games like it, unfortunately.

 Gameplay – 6.5/10

-Watch Dogs is a game that has story missions, side missions, and plenty of extra curricular activities thrown in for good measure, and it will make for a decent gaming experience for people who are able to get into it.
+Watch Dogs is a game that has story missions, side missions, and plenty of extracurricular activities thrown in for good measure, and it will make for a decent gaming experience for people who are able to get into it.
 But I wasn’t able to get into it.
 Normally, I can tell whether or not I’ll enjoy a game after playing it for about an hour or ninety minutes, but I’d been playing Watch Dogs for roughly three hours, and I found it nigh on impossible to get into.
 To me, it just seemed to start off very slowly and not pick up momentum like I believe a game should do in its early stages.
 This has been a recurring problem for me in the seventh generation in particular; with games that people have told me they believe to be classics, such as Red Dead Redemption and Fallout 3.
-The way I see it, Watch Dogs is a fresh new example of this; a game that will be viewed by many as being excellent, but one that I have too much difficulty gaining enough interest in to play it for any extended amount of time.
+The way I see it, Watch Dogs is a fresh new example of this; a game that will be viewed by many as being excellent, but one that I have too much difficulty gaining enough interest in to play for an extended amount of time.

 Controls – 8/10

-Incorporating a gaming formula that has been long-since perfected, Watch Dogs plays out simply enough for the most art, but the biggest problem I found with it was that there are far too many menus, and by that token, it seemed to me that there was just far too much to have to keep track of whilst playing.
-To an extent, it reminded me unsentimentally of Fable III; though Watch Dogs is far less complicated than that, I can assure.
+Incorporating a gaming formula that has been long since perfected, Watch Dogs plays out simply enough for the most part, but the biggest problem I found with it was that there are far too many menus, and by that token, it seemed to me that there was just far too much to have to keep track of whilst playing.
+To an extent, it reminded me unsentimentally of Fable III; though Watch Dogs is far less complicated than that, I can assure you.
 But the thing is, as the hacking mechanics in this game are very much new to gaming, there was inevitably going to be an element of trial and error, so maybe if they were to simplify it for a possible sequel, it may make for a better game than this.
 But still, other than that, there are no outstanding problems.

 Lifespan – 10/10

 Watch Dogs’ lifespan is something I mustn’t fault it for.
 Regardless of how little I think of how this game plays out, it will easily make for at least 60 to 70 hours of gameplay, given everything that there is to do.
-One thing is for certain; those who find this game easier to get into than I will be rewarded, as there are many collectibles, many side missions and even additional missions to do when playing the game online, which to my excitement, seems to be a recurring thing in games these days.
+One thing is for certain; those who find this game easier to get into than I will be rewarded, as there are many collectibles, many side missions, and even additional missions to do when playing the game online, which to my excitement, seems to be a recurring thing in games these days.

 Storyline – 3/10